JetBrains/compose-multiplatform/tutorials/Web/Using_Effects/README.md

     }
 }

-// Here we define a Composable wrapper for the above code
+// Here we define a Composable wrapper for the above code.
+Here we use DomSideEffect and DisposableRefEffect.
-@Composable // @param `show: Boolean` was left here intentionally for the sake of an example fun ComposableWrapperForRedBoldTextFrom3rdPartyLib(state: Int, show: Boolean) {
+@Composable // @param `show: Boolean` was left here intentionally for the sake of the example fun ComposableWrapperForRedBoldTextFrom3rdPartyLib(state: Int, show: Boolean) {
     Div(attrs = {
         style {